nexusstar/SoftUni/Cplusplus/week_four/extra/README.md

 ### Protocols

-an abstract class that is inherited from multiple classes with simple functions.
+An abstract class that is inherited from multiple classes with simple functions.

 For example class for communication it must have functions